RocketCommunicationsInc/astro-www/src/pages/design-process/ux-assessments.md

 ## For More Information

 Reach out to the Astro [support team](/support/) or [community](https://app.slack.com/client/TJH6ZB7ST/CJ3U0E127) for any assistance.

-For further reading, see the [Design Resources](/design-process/resources/) page for helpful websites and books.
 For additional information about patterns and components, visit <a href="/">www.AstroUXDS.com</a>.